tom-howard/ros/docs/com2009/assignment1/part6.md

 The **Reference Input** represents a desired state that we would like our system to maintain.
 If we want our TurtleBot3 to successfully follow a coloured line on the floor, we will need it to keep the colour blob that represents that coloured line in the centre of its view point at all times.
 The *desired state* would therefore be to maintain the `cy` centroid of the colour blob in the centre of its vision.

 A **Feedback Signal** informs us of what the current state of the system actually is.
-In our case, this feedback signal would be the real-time location of the coloured line in the live camera images, i.e. its `cy` centroid (obtained using processing methods covered in Exercise 3 above).
+In our case, this feedback signal would be the real-time location of the coloured line in the live camera images, i.e. its `cy` centroid (obtained using processing methods such as those covered in Exercise 3 above).

 The difference between these two things is the **Error**, and the PID control algorithm provides us with a means to control this error and minimise it, so that our robot's *actual* state matches the *desired* state. i.e.: the coloured line is always in the centre of its viewpoint.